Mental Capacity Act

 And any of us might plan ahead in case we lack mental capacity in the future, because of an accident for example.

-The Mental Capacity Act came fully into force in October 2007 in England and Wales, and affects people in these situations.
-It also affects their families, carers, health and social care staff, and other people who may have contact with them.
-It can cover all sorts of major decisions where a person may lack capacity about things like finance, social care, medical treatment and research arrangements, as well as everyday decisions.
+The Mental Capacity Act provides the legal framework for anyone who lacks mental capacity.
+It also concerns their families, carers, health and social care staff, and other people who may have contact with them.
+It can have a bearing on all sorts of major decisions where a person may lack capacity about things like finance, social care, medical treatment and research arrangements, as well as everyday decisions.

 The Act generally affects people aged 16 or over.